 Hello there, Michelle Short here with Terrific Tags with Michelle.

-I hope this has inspired you to try creating quick and easy shaped cards.
+I hope I have given you some inspiration to create quick and easy holiday gift tags with stenciling.
 You can watch the full process video below or on YouTube.

-Thanks so much for stopping by today, wishing you a wonderful day!
+Thanks so much for stopping by today; I hope you have a wonderful day!